markus1bauer/2018_alluvial_forest_river_ammer/README.md

 ## Content of the repository

 1. __Data__: the folder `data` contains
+    * The raw and processed data files of the vegetation surveys (.csv)
+    * The raw and processed data files of the site conditions (.csv)
-    * The raw and processed data files of the vegetation surveys, site conditions, and functional plant traits (.csv)
+    * The raw and processed data files of the functional plant traits (.csv)

 3. __Outputs__: the folder `outputs` contains
     * The figures (.tiff) generated.